Photo by Innerbody Research

 Typical sildenafil doses range from 25mg to 100mg.
 Rugiet Ready is available with 40mg, 65mg, 80mg, and 110mg doses.

-Like sildenafil, tadalafil — the key ingredient in Cialis — is a PDE-5 inhibitor, but it works a little differently than sildenafil.
-Though it has a similar side effect profile, its primary effects last longer.
+Like sildenafil, tadalafil — the key ingredient in Cialis — is a PDE-5 inhibitor, but it works a little differently than sildenafil.8 Though it has a similar side effect profile, its primary effects last longer.
 So, while sildenafil is active in your system for about 4-6 hours, tadalafil remains effective for 24-36 hours.
-That makes it a more convenient choice for a lot of users.
-It also takes about the same amount of time to activate as sildenafil, but it isn’t affected by meals.
+That makes it a more convenient choice for a lot of users.9 It also takes just a little more time to activate than sildenafil, but it isn’t affected by meals.

-Those conveniences come at a price, however.
-Tadalafil may have more pronounced contraindications than sildenafil, especially when combined with medicines that control blood pressure.
+Like sildenafil, tadalafil comes with cardiovascular implications.
 Make sure your consulting doctor is aware of any medications you take for blood pressure or any heart conditions you may have before you take tadalafil.
-Beyond cardiovascular complications, one of the most frequently reported side effects of tadalafil is muscle pain, often located in the lower back.
+Beyond cardiovascular complications, one of the most frequently reported side effects of tadalafil is muscle pain, often located in the lower back.10

-Tadalafil is sometimes prescribed for daily use, often starting at a lower dose so new patients can determine over time whether they need something stronger if they take it daily.
-Daily use is extremely convenient compared to making sure you have a pill on you just before sex, but it can seem like overmedication to men who have sex once per week or less.
+Tadalafil is sometimes prescribed for daily use, often starting at a lower dose since 5mg daily can be as effective as 20mg taken as needed and since the lowest effective dose is best.
+Daily use is extremely convenient compared to making sure you have a pill on you just before sex, but some men might not want to take a daily pill if their sex lives don’t justify it.

 Rugiet Ready provides tadalafil in combination with its other two medications at 14mg and 22mg doses.
 Both of these doses are on the high side for tadalafil, which is usually prescribed somewhere between 2.5mg and 20mg.
 Also, Rugiet Ready is not intended for daily use the way that lower doses of tadalafil sometimes are.
 Even if you had Rugiet make specialized lozenges of just tadalafil, its doses and prices are too high for it to make financial sense.
 Men interested in daily tadalafil should look to a service like Hims or Roman.